-Effective July 1, 2015 we restructured the corporate organization of the physician and diagnostic services management segment of our business.
-Previously, Health Management Corporation of America had transferred its business and assets to Imperial Management Services, LLC ("Imperial"), a New York limited liability company, in connection with raising capital from investors.
-Health Management Corporation of America maintained a majority interest in Imperial.
-The assets continued to be used in our business of managing diagnostic imaging facilities.
+In 2011, Health Management Corporation of America (HMCA) transferred its business and assets to Imperial management Services, LLC ("Imperial"), a New York limited liability company, in connection with raising capital from investors.
+HMCA maintained a majority interest in Imperial.
+The assets continued to be used in our business of managing diagnostic imaging centers.

-Subsequently, through an agreement dated March 6, 2013, Health Management Corporation of America acquired another business engaged in the management and, in the case of four sites located in Florida, the ownership, of diagnostic imaging facilities (HMCA did not take over the operation of said four sites, however, until April, 2013).
-The purchase of this business was made through a new limited liability company, Health Diagnostics Management, LLC ("HDM"), which raised part of the capital necessary for the acquisition from investors.
-The investors received in the aggregate 49% of the interests in HDM.
+Through an agreement dated March 6, 2013, HMCA acquired another business engaged in the management and, in the case of four sites located in Florida, the ownership, of diagnostic imaging facilities.
+The purchase was made through a new limited liability company, Health Diagnostics Management, LLC ("HDM"), which raised part of the capital necessary for the acquisition from investors.
+(HDM did not take over the operation of the four Florida sites until April, 2013.)